ros2-forest/forest/examples/mnist_bnn/README.md

 ## Running the Example Project

-This is a step-by-step of how to run the MNIST CNN example project.
+This is a step-by-step of how to run the MNIST BNN example project.

-1. Create a new Vivado HLS project and include the mnist_cnn.cpp and all .h files from the design_files/ folder.
+1. Create a new Vivado HLS project and include the mnist_bnn.cpp and all .h files from the design_files/ folder.
 Synthesize the design and export it as an IP to Vivado.

 2. Create a new block design in a new Vivado project and include the IP exported in Step 1.
 Also include the Zynq IP and a Vivado AXI Direct Memory Access (DMA) IP.
 Integrate the IPs and compile the design to generate a bitstream.